yellowflowersorganics-star/smartcrop-os/docs/CICD_SETUP_GUIDE.md

-# 🚀 CI/CD Setup Guide for SmartCrop OS
+# 🚀 CI/CD Setup Guide for SmartCrop

 Complete guide to set up and manage your CI/CD pipeline with GitHub Actions.